AlexBardJS/Aloha/README.md

 pc you are using, WIN SFTP does not allow automating certificate acceptance so it must be done manually::</sub>

-**unzip.sh**-- Linux script that unzips the folder that was just transfered, moves all the files in the subdirectory one level up and makes a new folder of the same name for the conversion from .dbf to .csv.
+**new_unzip.sh**-- Linux script that unzips the folder that was just transfered, moves all the files in the subdirectory one level up and makes a new folder of the same name for the conversion from .dbf to .csv.
 The script then renames all files by taking the name of the folder after the underscore (which contains the store number that the file came from and was renamed with in the previous script) and deletes the now empty subdirectory.
 The script then calls the rest of the files necessary to finish conversion and transfer